Some travel bloggers like sharing their every thought and deepest, darkest secrets with the world.

 And it feels great to get comments like this from travelers that I helped out (this one on my Denver Travel Guide):

-Blogging is probably never going to be my main source of income, and that’s totally ok for me.
+Blogging is never going to make me rich, and that’s totally ok for me.

 I love it nonetheless.